vladdoster/hubspot_oauth2_with_flask/README.md

 `export FLASK_APP=src/app.py`

-`flask run`
+`flask run --cert cert.pem --key key.pem`

-Direct a browser towards `localhost:5000` and it should do the rest!
+Direct a browser towards `https://127.0.0.1:5000` and it should do the rest!